Student-Powered Fundraising Projects

 Starting Point: AGC’s Educator Plus Poster Printer for Schools

 AGC’s Educator Plus Poster Printer helps students create banners, posters, and classroom displays quickly and easily.
-Its intuitive interface and flexibility allow students to bring ideas to life for school events, fundraisers, and entrepreneurship projects.
+Its intuitive interface and flexibility allow students to bring ideas to life for school events, fundraisers, and school-based enterprise projects.

 Vinyl cutters shine when students want to create small, personalized items.
 From laptop decals to car window stickers, this tool makes it easy to design and sell products that appeal to both peers and the wider community.